Commercial site lighting design using LED pole fixtures to support security, code compliance, and long-term exterior performance

 BUG Ratings and Light Control

 Exterior luminaires must comply with local zoning and dark-sky requirements through proper BUG (Backlight, Uplight, Glare) ratings.
-Fixtures designed with controlled optics direct light onto pavement and walkways rather than into adjacent properties or upward into the night sky, supporting municipal compliance and neighborhood impact mitigation.
+Fixtures designed with controlled optics direct light onto pavement and walkways rather than into adjacent properties or upward into the night sky.

 Installation and Control Requirements